 This morning I woke to frost on the ground and left the house with 3’c temperatures outside.
 It’s hardly t-shirt weather here and I was wearing an arctic expedition jacket, as I’m still reacclimatised to the weather here.
 But it was sunny, which means summer is coming and the usual grey skies and misery of earlier months is on its way out.
 So, despite the almost freezing temperatures, people are out to celebrate the last days of the Easter holidays along our local coastline.
-I join along at Crawfordsburn Country Park with plans to make videos, and photograph birds, like a dork.
+I join along at Crawfordsburn Country Park and Bangor with plans to make videos, and photograph birds, like a dork.
 It was actually a really nice day when ignoring the near freezing temperatures and intermittent cloud cover (shown in timelapse below).
 The coastal path and main beach at Crawfordsburn Country Park were buzzing.
 It does add to the new appreciation I’ve found for my hometown over the past months, but there’s always one aspect of summers here which ruins it for the rest of us.
 The early day is seemingly wholesome with dog walkers, pensioners and kids digging around in the sand.
 But, come lunchtime (1PM), the area is quickly overrun as a large group of teenagers arrive from, I’m guessing, the nearby Helen’s Bay Train Station.
 They all arrive at once, roughly 100 of them snaking around the coastal path in their tracksuits, baseball caps and hoodies.
 Soon the families and nicer crowds disappear, leaving the lone police escort on his quad-bike, to deal with them.

 Northern Ireland’s Drunken Teen Culture